GitHub is investigating unauthorized access to their internal repositories

 TLDR

-• GitHub confirmed unauthorized access to internal repositories; no evidence yet of impact to customer enterprises, organizations, or repositories.
+• GitHub confirmed unauthorized access to internal repositories with no current evidence of impact to customer enterprises, organizations, or repositories.

 Key Takeaways

-• GitHub is actively monitoring infrastructure for follow-on activity, implying the incident may be ongoing.
+• GitHub is actively monitoring infrastructure for follow-on activity, suggesting the incident window may not be fully closed.

 Hacker News Comment Review